 Many environmentalists also fear that this issue might inevitably become congruent with the allegorical, “canary in the coal mine.”
 That is to say, building Keystone XL Pipeline could lead to irreversible, environmental damage.
 Beyond just those reasons, for disapproving of the future pipeline, drilling this Canadian oil could also lead to advanced stages of global warming and in essence, trigger a variety of long term, negative side effects such as irrigation issues, flooding and food shortages.
 This means…. that while the construction costs of building the Keystone Pipeline will create some jobs….. that environmental damage caused by Keystone, could end up costing American’s more money, down the line.

 Over the past century, Earth’s biodiversity has become egregiously threatened and as more species fall into extinction, issues such as the Keystone XL Pipeline, grow in importance.
 Today, 97% of scientists agree that climate change is real and man made.
 This is a fact.
 Furthermore, this fact is confirmed by both, the federal government and NASA.
 Nevertheless, the main issue in these debate, is that a minority of CORRUPT POLITICIANS, continue to lobby for the US Keystone XL Pipeline, even knowing the economic and environmental disadvantages that this construction project requires.

 Look at the smog over LA.
 How obvious does it have to become, for people to notice that pumping Keystone, is a bad idea for Earth’s future?

 On top of that, “as statistical analysis,” becomes a larger part of the American economy and simultaneously, Americans continue, “naturally talking about the weather,” doesn’t it feel as though the planet, just might be trying to tell us something?

-For these reasons, I believe that the sole conservative party in America, ought to lead on environmental reforms…… Because when do, “conservatives,” neglect conservation?
+For these reasons, I believe that the sole conservative party in America, ought to lead on environmental reforms…… Since when do, “conservatives,” neglect conservation?